juztcode/gitter-github-action/README.md

 ------------------|---------------------------------------------------------------------------------------------------------------------------------------
-room-id           | Specify Gitter room id in which message needs to be sent token             | Personal access token of a user who has permission to send messages to above mentioned Gitter room. text              | Message need to be displayed (Ref, EventName, ActionUrl are automatically added to the message). message-id        | Instead of creating a new message if you want to replace existing then you can provide id.
-After github action submitted message id can be accessed via action outputs.
+room-id           | Specify Gitter room id in which message needs to be sent token             | Personal access token of a user who has permission to send messages to above mentioned Gitter room. text              | Message text need to be displayed (Ref, EventName and ActionUrl will be automatically added to the message). message-id        | Privide message id if you want to replace existing message.
+Otherwise gitter notify action will return submitted message id and you can access it via step outputs.

 >**At the moment Gitter developer api does not provide option to reset personal access token**